Death by Lightning: Production

+Development

 The series was announced in February 2024, with Michael Shannon cast to play Garfield, and Matthew Macfadyen to play Guiteau.
 Shannon was keen to play Garfield as he himself did not know anything about the man.
 Macfadyen compared his interpretation of Guiteau to the Pixar villain Syndrome.
 Matt Ross was set to direct all episodes of the series.
-Later that month, Nick Offerman and Betty Gilpin joined the cast, as Chester A. Arthur and Lucretia Garfield respectively.
-In May, Bradley Whitford and Shea Whigham were added, with Stephen McKinley Henderson, Paula Malcolmson and Tuppence Middleton joining in recurring roles.
+Later that month, Nick Offerman and Betty Gilpin joined the cast, as Chester A. Arthur and Lucretia Garfield, respectively.
+In May, Bradley Whitford and Shea Whigham were added, with Stephen McKinley Henderson, Paula Malcomson and Tuppence Middleton joining in recurring roles.
 Laura Marcus was added in July.
 In October, additional castings were announced, including Barry Shabaka Henley (replacing McKinley Henderson in his role), Vondie Curtis-Hall and Željko Ivanek.

 Filming began in Budapest on July 1, 2024, and wrapped in October of the same year.

+Music

 It was announced in October 2025 that composer Ramin Djawadi would be scoring the series.